kgish/ruby-hal-server/README.md

 Roar comes with built-in JSON, JSON-HAL, JSON-API and XML support.
 This can best be demoed as-is with the [Ember HAL Template](https://github.com/kgish/ember-hal-template) client.

-I've tested and verified the server with the [HAL-browser](https://github.com/mikekelly/hal-browser).
+I've tested and verified the server with the [HAL-browser](https://github.com/mikekelly/hal-browser), see below.

 ![](images/screenshot-monitor.png?raw=true)